takahirom/fire-annotation/README.md

 # Advanced usage

-## Use parameter value
+## Using parameter value.

 You can use format by parameter.
+You can use this feature not only @FireUserProperty, but also @FireEventLog.

 ```
 @FireUserProperty(property = "is_activated:%s")